Geometric Vertex Algebras

-Both geometric vertex algebras and~$\Z$-graded vertex algebras have an underlying~$\Z$-graded vector space~$\V$ over~$\C$.
-In a geometric vertex algebra, the multiplication maps~$\mu$ take elements~$a_1,\ldots,a_n \in \V$ placed at pairwise distinct point~$z_1,\ldots,z_n \in \C$, and the product~$\mu(a)(z)$ is an element of~$\Vbar:= \prod_{k \in \Z} \V_k$ which contains~$\V$ as a subspace.
+Both geometric vertex algebras and~$\Z$-graded vertex algebras have an underlying~$\Z$-graded vector space~$\V = \bigoplus_{k\in \Z} \V_k$ over~$\C$.
+In a geometric vertex algebra, the multiplication maps~$\mu$ take elements~$a_1,\ldots,a_n \in \V$ placed at pairwise distinct points~$z_1,\ldots,z_n \in \C$, and the product~$\mu(a_1,\ldots, a_n)(z_1,\ldots, z_n)$ is an element of~$\Vbar:= \prod_{k \in \Z} \V_k$ which contains~$\V$ as a subspace.
 Since the result of the multiplication is an infinite sequence of elements of~$\V$ instead of a single element of~$\V$, associativity is not formulated in the usual way but instead involves an infinite sum.
-Furthermore,~$\mu(a)(z)$ holomorphically depends on~$z$, and behaves meromorphically as the~$z_i$ come closer to each other.
-By contrast, the corresponding vertex algebra contains the Laurent expansions of the functions~$\mu(a,z,b,0) \in \Vbar$ of~$z\in \C\setminus \{0\}$ for all~$a,b\in \V$, whose coefficients turn out be elements of~$\V$. \begin{theorem*} The set of~$\Z$-graded vertex algebra structures on a fixed~$\Z$-graded vector space is in natural bijection with the set of geometric vertex algebra structures. \end{theorem*} \paragraph{Related Work.} The meaning of the above theorem is very close to that of Theorem~2.12 in Runkel's lecture notes~\cite{RunkelCFTandVOAs}.
+Furthermore,~$\mu(a)(z)$ holomorphically depends on~$z=(z_1,\ldots,z_n)$, and behaves meromorphically as the~$z_i$ come closer to each other.
+By contrast, the corresponding vertex algebra contains the Laurent expansions of the functions~$\mu(a,z,b,0) \in \Vbar$ of~$z\in \C\setminus \{0\}$ for all~$a,b\in \V$, whose coefficients turn out be elements of~$\V$. \begin{theorem*} The category of~$\Z$-graded vertex algebras is equivalent to the category of geometric vertex algebras. \end{theorem*} \paragraph{Related Work.} The analogous theorem of Huang is Theorem~5.4.5 in~\cite{HuangTwoDimConfGeomAndVOAs}.
+The meaning of the above theorem is very close to that of Theorem~2.12 in Runkel's lecture notes~\cite{RunkelCFTandVOAs}.
 The holomorphic integral scale covariant field theories of~\cite{RunkelCFTandVOAs} are very similar to geometric vertex algebras.
 The main difference is the kind of convergence in the infinite sum in the associativity axiom.
-The definition of geometric vertex algebras in this article uses locally normal convergence in its associativity axiom, as opposed to pointwise convergence as in~\cite{RunkelCFTandVOAs}, seen to imply pointwise absolute convergence there.
-We show that the geometric vertex algebra constructed from a~$\Z$-graded vertex algebra always has locally normal convergence in its associativity property.
+The definition of geometric vertex algebras in this article uses normally convergent sums in its associativity axiom, as opposed to pointwise convergence as in~\cite{RunkelCFTandVOAs}, seen to imply pointwise absolute convergence there.
+We show that the geometric vertex algebra constructed from a~$\Z$-graded vertex algebra always has normally convergent sums in its associativity property.